EIEIO

 EIEIO supports the following features:

-1. A structured framework for the creation of basic classes with attributes and methods using singular inheritance similar to CLOS.
+1. A structured framework for the creation of basic classes with attributes and methods using inheritance similar to CLOS.

 2. Type checking, and slot unbinding.